Living in Germany?

 EU citizens need not apply for a visa or permit of any kind.
 Agreements between countries of the European Union have greatly simplified moving across country boundaries.
 The only thing required of those hailing from an EU member state, Switzerland, Liechtenstein, Norway, or Iceland and planning on living in Germany is a registration certificate officially proving their residence in Germany, called a Meldeschein or Meldebestätigung.

 Acquiring a registration certificate is not limited to EU nationals or foreign residents in general.
 This registration is required for every change of address, whether you move to another neighborhood, from Frankfurt to Hamburg, or from Tokyo to Düsseldorf.

 To complete your registration, just take your passport and your rental contract or sale agreement to the local Registry Office (Einwohnermeldeamt).
 Once you have lived in Germany for a while, you will notice that this office is crucial for all sorts of bureaucratic issues, such as driver’s licenses and license plates, income tax cards, German ID cards, etc.

 If you do not originate from an EU country and want to live in Germany, you also have to go to the Einwohnermeldeamt and register your new address.
 However, this is not where it ends.
 After obtaining your Meldebestätigung, you need to apply for an Aufenthaltserlaubnis, a residence permit, as well.
 You can receive a residence permit from the local Foreigners’ Office (Ausländerbehörde).

 For this, you may need a valid passport, proof that you have enough financial means in order to support yourself (i.e. a bank statement or an employment contract), proof of health insurance cover, and proof of residence for the city in which you’ll be living.
-People moving with their dependent family members only need one person to apply for a residence permit.
-Once it is granted, each family member will receive an appropriate stamp in their passport.
+People moving with their dependent family members only need one person to apply for a residence permit, if they are an EU national.
+If not, family members must apply for their own residence permits.

 For more information on how to get a German residence permit, please consult our Germany: Visa and Administration section.